AI4Finance-Foundation/FinRL/docs/source/developer/development_setup.rst

 -Once you run a .py file, you will notice that you may still have some missing packages.
 In that case, simply pip install them.

-Step 5: Creating Commits and PRs
+Step 5: Creating commits and PRs
 =======

 -Create your commits as you usually do through PyCharm.